nunit/nunit.analyzers/documentation/NUnit1006.md

 ### Explanation

-An `ExpectedResult` was defined, but the method in our sample is of type `void`, meaning it does not return a result.
+An `ExpectedResult` was defined, but the return type of the method in our sample is of type `void`, meaning it does not return a result.

 ### Fix